chahnel/kroehne.github.io/4_Cookbook.md

 | **Task:** Create an item level feedback page by implementing a conditional link (see Figure 134).                                                                             |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Instructions:**                                                                                                                                                             |
-| Create three simple pages (“Page”, “True”, “False”) at least prepared with Frame and Panel (see III.1.1.1).
+| Create three simple pages (?Page?, ?True?, ?False?) at least prepared with Frame and Panel (see III.1.1.1).

- Add a RadioButtonGroup with radio button “A1” and radio button “A2” (user-define ID’s must be defined!).
+ Add a RadioButtonGroup with radio button ?A1? and radio button ?A2? (user-define ID?s must be defined!).
 Note that the use of other click response elements is also possible.

- Add a button “Go” with an user-defined ID and right-click on it to open its context menu.
+ Add a button ?Go? with an user-defined ID and right-click on it to open its context menu.
 Select on *Link Page*.

- First, select the page “False” as default page in window “Select page”.
+ First, select the page ?False? as default page in window ?Select page?.

- Second, click on “Edit Condition” and type in the condition (“A1”) that leads to the “True” page, e.g.,
+ Second, click on ?Edit Condition? and type in the condition (?A1?) that leads to the ?True? page, e.g.,

  **IB** **Examples:** ItemLevelFeedbackPageConditionalLink.zip                                                                                                                  |

-#### Link to Pages While Changing an Item’s State
+#### Link to Pages While Changing an Item?s State

 | **Task:** Create an item level feedback page by assigning pages to different states (see Figure 135).                                                                                                                                                                        |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Instructions:**                                                                                                                                                                                                                                                            |
-| Create two simple pages (“First”, “Second”) at least prepared with Frame and Panel (see III.1.1.1).
+| Create two simple pages (?First?, ?Second?) at least prepared with Frame and Panel (see III.1.1.1).

  Add a click response element, e.g., a button.

  Open the FSM Editor by clicking on *Project* on the menu entry or menu bar icon, choose *Edit State Machine* and go to the *State Machine Rules*.

- Add one click-**event** for each page change (“EV\_GoToFirst”, “EV\_GoToSecond”) in the syntax’ event part (see II.5.2).
+ Add one click-**event** for each page change (?EV\_GoToFirst?, ?EV\_GoToSecond?) in the syntax? event part (see II.5.2).

- Open the button’s context menu by right-clicking each button.
-Select “Link Select Event” and connect each button to a corresponding event (button of “First” page with “EV\_GoToSecond” and button of “Second” page with “EV\_GoToFirst”, respectively).
+ Open the button?s context menu by right-clicking each button.
+Select ?Link Select Event? and connect each button to a corresponding event (button of ?First? page with ?EV\_GoToSecond? and button of ?Second? page with ?EV\_GoToFirst?, respectively).

- Go to the *State Machine* editor and add three **states**: one start-state (“Start”) and two normal-states (“ST\_First”, “ST\_Second”) (see II.5.3).
+ Go to the *State Machine* editor and add three **states**: one start-state (?Start?) and two normal-states (?ST\_First?, ?ST\_Second?) (see II.5.3).

- Connect the normal states to the corresponding pages (i.e., “ST\_First” to “First”, “ST\_Second” to “Second”) by right-clicking the states.
-Select “Configure State” from their context menu and type in the name of the page to be connected in the section “Page to open”.
+ Connect the normal states to the corresponding pages (i.e., ?ST\_First? to ?First?, ?ST\_Second? to ?Second?) by right-clicking the states.
+Select ?Configure State? from their context menu and type in the name of the page to be connected in the section ?Page to open?.

  Go to the *State Machine Rules* and add rules for initiating the FSM ( **Start -\> ST\_First{true}** ) and changing between the normal states ( **ST\_First =\> ST\_Second{EV\_GoToSecond}** as well as **ST\_Second =\> ST\_First{EV\_GoToFirst}** ).

- Your FSM works after you saved the file by “Generate and Save”.
+ Your FSM works after you saved the file by ?Generate and Save?.

  **IB** **Examples:** NavigateWithStates.zip | NavigateWithStatesInRegions.zip                                                                                                                                                                                                 |